bitsofinfo/testssl.sh-alerts/README.md

 1. Create a new class at `reactors/myreactor.py` and declare a class in it called `MyReactor`

-2. Declare it and its configuration under `reactor_engines` i.e.
+2. Declare it and its configuration under `reactor_engines`.
+You can have different reactors that all leverage the same reactor `class_name` but behave differently.
+Triggers reference the arbitrary `reactor-name` which can be any valid yaml key name.

 ```
 reactor_engines: